 Hydroponic System Out of Water Bottles

-In order to construct a home-based hydroponic system from your water bottles, you are required to assemble a few materials that are:
+In order to construct a home-based hydroponic system from water bottles, you are required to assemble a few materials that are:

 - Plastic water bottle